 - 6 points

-- Indicative assessments in this unit are as follows: (1) online assessments and (2) exam.
+- Indicative assessments in this unit are as follows: (1) online assessment; (2) case study written submission and presentation; and (3) detailed written case study report.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the exam component.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case study written submission and presentation component.

 - Unit Coordinator(s)

 - Professor Phil Hancock

 - ACCT5432 Introductory Financial Accounting (ID 2664) and MGMT5504 Data Analysis and Decision Making (ID 3513) and ECON5541 Economics for Business: Applications and Policy (ID 5315) and LAWS5508 Commercial and Company Law (ID 3360) and FINA5533 Finance Essentials (ID 6240) and ACCT5511 Intermediate Corporate Financial Accounting (ID 2666) and ACCT5531 Financial Accounting: Theory and Practice (ID 2669) and ACCT5633 Accounting for Planning and Control (ID 2672) and ACCT5706 Ethics, Risk and Technology (ID 7946) and for students in the Master of Professional Accounting a weighted average mark of 65% or 42340 Graduate Diploma in Commerce (Chartered Accounting) (ID 1511) and ACCT5706 Ethics, Risk and Technology (ID 7946)